-- Plural component spray guns have two or more suction hoses for the base and hardener respectively, which are then mixed at the tip of the spray nozzle, this eliminates the problem of using up the two component paints within the pot life. - Coating Flow means volume of paint coming out from spray equipment.
-It is expressed in ml/minute. - The air pressure, fan width and paint flow rate are important application parameters to be controlled for consistent quality of deposition of the coating, in spray application.
+- Plural component spray guns, have two or more suction hoses for the base and hardener respectively, which are then mixed at the tip of the spray nozzle, this eliminates the problem of using up the two component paints within the pot life. - Coating flow means volume of paint coming out from spray equipment.
+It is expressed in ml/minute. - The air pressure/ bell or disc speed, fan width/ shaping air and paint flow rate are important application parameters to be controlled for consistent quality of deposition of the coating.
+These are more important in the application of metallic/ pearl mica pigment containing coatings. - The metallic/ pearl mica pigment orientation and hence colour is influenced by the evaporation rate of the solvent from the deposited film.
+The evaporation rate is dependent on the booth conditions like temperature, % relative humidity, air velocity, etc. To achieve a consistent orientation and colour of the metallic/ pearl mica containing paints, the thinner composition is determined by the "Foil Solids".

-Fig 2.4 (vi): Roof being spray-painted (oldprocessroofing.com)
+Fig 4.5 (I) Roof being Spray-Painted (oldprocessroofing.com)